 And God looked at all that he had made, and he saw that it was good.

-On the morning of the fifth day God said, "Let there be swimming things in the oceans and lakes, and birds in the air!"
+On the fifth day God said, "Let there be swimming things in the oceans and lakes, and birds in the air!"
 And the oceans were filled with hammerhead sharks and dolphins and whales.
 And in the sky there were robins and eagles, blue jays, cardinals and yellow bellied sapsuckers.
 Until then the earth must have been a very quiet place.
 But not any more!

 And God looked at all that he had made, and it was wonderfully good.